al-sha/Random-Forest-Regressor/README.md

 # Random-Forest-Regressor
-Predict the students chance of admission based on the GRE core
+Predict the students chance of admission based on the GRE score